Dylan Romero

 It’s very difficult to start out making super complex assemblies with lots of moving parts as your first project.
 My first forays into 3d printing were just printing designs I found on Thingiverse.
 When that turned out fine I tried my hand at designing simple objects such as a label for my stethoscope, a hook for my headphones, etc. So, it’s kind of a natural progression.
 I think the Makers Lab lowers the activation energy of getting in practice and then trying risky projects that aren’t guaranteed to work.
 Every student printing a name tag or a T-Rex skeleton could go on to design the next cool implantable device.
 It’s a neat skill to have, but the trick is to start developing your skills before you actually need them.

-Gavin and lab mate in research lab
+Gavin and lab colleague in research lab

 Gavin and colleague Jamin Liu in the lab